d0sboots/perfect-tower/manual.md

 `:const`.
 All directives start with colon:

 `:budget_cap <value>` sets the budget cap for the script.
-The special value "none" means no cap, i.e. actions will execute as fast as they can, limited only by upgrades in the HQ.
+The special value "max" means to set a very large value, i.e. actions will execute as fast as they can, limited only by upgrades in the HQ.
 0 means the old one-line-per-frame execution style, 1 acts like the old "atomic functions," and higher indicates how many expensive functions can be run before execution moves on to the next script (if any).

 If this directive is *not* set, then (for compatibility reasons) no budget will be set in the exported script, which means a default of 0 (the old one-line-per-frame behavior).

+`:use_budget [true/false/default]` sets the "use budget" checkbox.
+You usually don't need this directive, since setting a :budget_cap will automatically enable this, and if you leave off :budget_cap then this will also be ommitted, giving the default behavior of unset.
+You can use this to be explicit, or to unset the checkbox while still setting a value with :budget_cap. `:use_budget default` means to explicitly *not* set a value for the checkbox, and is mostly useful for testing the editor.

 `:name <name>` sets the export name for the current script.
 By default, the name comes from whatever it is called in the left sidebar, but this can be